krr-up/benchmark-tool-guide/General-guide.md

 # Introduction

 This guide will help you understand and use the benchmark tool found in [https://github.com/potassco/benchmark-tool](https://github.com/potassco/benchmark-tool).
-This guide will teach you about the xml configuration file, how to use that file to generate benchmarks and lastly, how to run and evaluate those benchmarks.
+It will teach you about the xml configuration file, how to use that file to generate benchmarks and lastly, how to run and evaluate those benchmarks.

 # XML Runscript